 When considering the composition of the portfolio, the Board shall establish goals, objectives and policies for the distribution of the Fund's assets between equities, fixed income, cash and cash equivalents, real estate and other forms of lawful investment.
-The goals, objectives and policies shall set forth the relative percentages of the Fund to be distributed to each Asset Class and Investment Style and shall establish expected rates of return and risk factors.
-Each Investment Manager shall subscribe to the written goals and objectives of the Fund and said goals and objectives shall be incorporated into the investment advisory agreement executed between the Fund and each Investment Manager.
+The goals, objectives and policies shall set forth the relative percentages of the Fund to be distributed to each asset class and investment style and shall consider expected rates of return and risk factors.
+Each investment manager shall subscribe to the written goals and objectives of the Fund as contained in this Policy which shall be incorporated into the investment advisory agreement executed between the Fund and each investment manager.
 The portfolio composition is discussed in detail within Section VI (Asset Allocation) and Section VII (Portfolio Guidelines).